Dreamtowards/Microcraft/docs/microcraft-e1.md

 However, we're really gotta go, so lets begin.

-## <small>1.</small> New Directory of the Projket
+## Projec Initialization.

 It's simple, but not trivial.
 I'd like to create the directory by my self manually instead of create it by IDE.

-I don't want overstated, but something, the project, needed to be tight, not pile of crap which loosen mess, but have a well control.
+for something, needed to be tight, prevents lost control, jus keep it, as we can.

 ```shell
 $ mkdir ~/YouResponsitory/Microcraft    # or use Finder/Explorer..
 ```

-Then just used CLion, open the empty directory.
+then just used CLion, open the empty directory.

-#### 1.1.
-Hello Word™
+### Hello Word™

 Check it out, whether it's really working.